 Uncommon but serious causes that require immediate diagnosis and treatment include

-Some Causes of Nontraumatic Limb Pain
+Evaluation of Limb Pain

 History of present illness should address the duration, intensity, location, quality, and temporal pattern of pain.
 Recent injury, excessive and/or unusual use, and factors that worsen pain (eg, limb movement, walking) and relieve pain (eg, rest, certain positions) should be noted.
 Any associated neurologic symptoms (eg, numbness, paresthesias) should be identified.

 The painful limb is inspected for color, edema, and any skin or hair changes, and palpated for pulses, temperature, tenderness, and crepitation (a subtle crackling sensation indicating soft-tissue gas).
 Strength, sensation and deep tendon reflexes are compared between affected and unaffected sides.
-Systolic BP is measured in the ankle of the affected extremity and compared with systolic BP of an arm; the ratio of the two is the ankle-brachial index.
+Systolic blood pressure (BP) is measured in the ankle of the affected extremity and compared with systolic BP of an arm; the ratio of the two is the ankle-brachial index.

 Sudden, severe pain